jyp/PLT-Course/Exam/QuestionsPool.markdown

 Q1.

+"A :< B" reads: A is a subtype of B. Use this notation in your answers.

 State the substitution principle of Liskov.
 (3pts)

 I claim that every type is a subtype of itself.
 Show that this claim is compatible with the above statement (your answer to the above question) by specialising it.
 (3pts)

+Is subtyping a transitive relation (A :< B and B :< C implies that A :< C)?
+Justify by using the substitution principle.

 Q2.